Featuring: Susan ClevelandPosts On: January 2, 2012

 Featuring: Susan ShiePosts On: June 18, 2012

-We close out the 1000 series with artist and teacher Susan Shie ("Shie as in pie").
+We close out Series 1000 with artist and teacher Susan Shie ("Shie as in pie").
 Although legally blind, Susan is well-known for creating highly personal works based on her drawings and writings, and which—in addition to her own thoughts and experiences—document world events, so that each quilt becomes a visual time capsule.
-Susan guides Alex and Ricky in a hands-on lesson, using examples of her quilts to further demonstrate how her iconic pieces evolve, and then offers terrific suggestions and tips for writing on a quilt surface.
+Susan guides Alex and Ricky in a hands on lesson, using examples of her quilts to further demonstrate how her iconic pieces evolve, and then offers terrific suggestions and tips for writing on a quilt surface.
 As an added bonus, Ricky shows his method for making an updated version of the traditional Rail Fence pattern.